Poli Genova: 2009–2015: Eurovision 2011 and X Factor Bulgaria

-Genova was one of the finalists of the Bulgarian national selection for the Eurovision Song Contest 2010 with the song "One Lifetime Is Not Enough".
+Genova was one of the finalists of the Bulgarian national selection for the Eurovision Song Contest 2009 with the song "One Lifetime Is Not Enough".
 The song placed second, behind Krassimir Avramov and his song "Illusion".

 She later returned to the Bulgarian national selection in 2011 with the song "Na inat".
 She went on to win the competition, and earned the right to represent Bulgaria in the Eurovision Song Contest 2011.
 The song went on to not qualify for the final, placing 12th in the second semi-final.
 Following the Eurovision Song Contest, Genova became a mentor on season one of X Factor Bulgaria.
 She released the album 1, 2, 3 in 2014.

 2016–present: Eurovision 2016, further success, and The Voice of Bulgaria

 On 21 October 2015, it was announced that Genova would be hosting the Junior Eurovision Song Contest 2015 in Sofia.

 Genova performing during the Eurovision Song Contest 2016.

 Later, on 19 February 2016, the Bulgarian National Television internally selected her to once again represent Bulgaria in the Eurovision Song Contest, with the song "If Love Was a Crime".
 Theodosii Spassov, a Bulgarian jazz musician who plays kaval contributed to the song, in addition to composers Sebastian Arman, Boris Milanov, and Joacim "Twin" Persson.
 The track received many positive reviews from Eurovision websites such as Wiwibloggs.
 The song was performed live during the pre-Eurovision parties in Riga, Amsterdam, Tel Aviv, and London.
 Genova went on to become the first Bulgarian entrant to qualify for the final since Elitsa & Stoyan in the Eurovision Song Contest 2007, and she later went on to place fourth in the final, which was at the time Bulgaria's highest finish ever.
 The track charted on iTunes in 26 countries, five million times through Spotify.

 Following Eurovision, Genova performed a show in front of 12,000 people in Arena Armeec, one of the most renown indoor arenas in Bulgaria.
-She also performed "If Love Was a Crime" at the BG Radio Music Awards 2016, where she was rewardеd with the special statuette for BG Ambassador of the Year.
+She also performed "If Love Was a Crime" at the BG Radio Music Awards 2016, where she was rewarded with the special statuette for BG Ambassador of the Year.
 On 5 June 2016, Genova performed a gig at Clapham Grand Theatre in London.
 Genova was a special guest at the 2016 MAD Video Music Awards in Athens, where she performed with Greek singer Demy.
 Genova and Destiny Chukunyere, the winner of the Junior Eurovision Song Contest 2015, were the interval acts at the Junior Eurovision Song Contest 2016 in Malta.
 She became a coach on The Voice of Bulgaria in 2017, when the show premiered its fourth season and remained a part of the lineup in the fifth season.
 She is said to be planning a third Eurovision entry.

 Personal life

-She is married and has three children.
+She is married and has two children.